Speeding up transactions on EVM chains

 Step 3: Trigger a replacement transaction

-Once you receive the webhook, you can trigger a replacement transaction by submitting a new transaction with the same nonce as the delayed transaction.
+Once you receive the webhook, you can trigger a replacement transaction by submitting a new transaction with the same nonce as the still pending transaction.
 If you leave out the gas fields, Privy will automatically set them based on the current network conditions.
 Below is an example of sending a replacement transaction using Privy’s Node SDK.
 For other ways to send a transaction, see the guide.

 This transaction will replace the original transaction and return a new transaction hash and transaction id.